henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/configure-authority.md

 # Configure MSAL for iOS and macOS to use different identity providers

-This article will show you how to configure your Microsoft Authentication Library app for iOS and macOS (MSAL) for different authorities such as Microsoft Entra ID, Business-to-Consumer (B2C), sovereign clouds, and guest users.
+This article will show you how to configure your Microsoft Authentication Library (MSA) app for iOS and macOS for different authorities such as Microsoft Entra ID, Business-to-Consumer (B2C), sovereign clouds, and guest users.
 Throughout this article, you can generally think of an authority as an identity provider.

 ## Default authority configuration